4aubinc/4aubinc/README.md

 - 👋 Hi, I’m @4aubinc
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning Software Development and Network Engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Contact me at aubinca@sheridancollege.ca

 <!---
 4aubinc/4aubinc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.